 What happens after I sign up?

-Within 10 days of the workshop date, we will email you our full contact information, along with further instructions such as where to meet.
-If you need other assistance, such as parking information, recommended hotels, etc, feel free to ask at any time.
+Approximately 7 days prior to the workshop, we will email you our full contact information, along with further instructions such as where to meet.
+If you need other assistance, such as recommended hotels, necessary equipment, etc., feel free to ask at any time.

 What skill levels are your workshops recommended for?

-Our workshops are geared to beginner and intermediate level photographers.
-However, those with more knowledge are welcome to join on any of our tours.
+Our workshops are geared to beginner and intermediate-level photographers.
+However, those with more knowledge are welcome to join on any of our workshops.
 We will give you as much space as you want, though at some sites you may need to stay near the group.
 Signing up gives you a chance to learn a bit about the history of an area, photograph with a group after dark, and/or access a place that is closed to the general public.

 What kind of equipment should I have?